zcrenshaw/Crenshaw_Coding_Examples/Computers_For_Learning/README.md

 Final_Game_Design.pdf includes a description of the game created and the learning theory behind it.

 FinalProject contains the final project, a space-exploration fraction learning game for 3rd-5th grade students.
 The main class in this project is ToSpace.
+The code in this repository represents our minimum viable product which we created in less than three weeks.
+Our vision for a full version of the game can be found in Full_Game_Design.pdf